SPECIAL GUEST AUTHOR: Bess McHugh

 Just breathe.
 Seriously, try it out.
 Inhale then exhale.
 Do it again.
 Inhale, exhale.
 Inhale, exhale.
 What do you notice?
 Inhale, exhale.
 Are your inhales equal to your exhales?
-Is your breath smooth and cyclic?
+Is your breath smooth and cyclical?
 Inhale, exhale.
 Notice any areas of stickiness?
 Inhale, exhale.

-During one of YTT classes, the teacher kept queuing the breath.
+During one of our YTT classes, the teacher kept queuing the breath.
 God…I was so off!
 I realized I wasn’t even really breathing.
 I was getting into all the challenging postures but I was sacrificing my breath.
 I learned my first lesson on breath that class.
-Let your breath move you, direct you into your postures.
+Let your breath move you and direct you into your postures.
 Unfortunately, that meant letting go of my Ego.
 I realized reaching the floor in Triangle didn’t matter if you compress your shoulders, crunch your side body and hold your breath (insert: my new yoga friend, the block).
 With a lot of frustration, I continued to move through yoga classes with breath in mind…sometimes I succeeded, other times I failed…miserably.

 Breath is the magic that is yoga.

 Currently I’m reading Richard Rosen’s The Yoga of Breath, A Step-by-Step Guide to Pranayama.
-In the foreword, he paraphrases a story taken from The Thirteen Principal Upanishads that wonderfully illustrates the importance of breath.
+In the foreword, he paraphrases a story taken from The Thirteen Principle Upanishads that wonderfully illustrates the importance of breath.